-- Move around the Academy in a sensible, calm, courteous and appropriate manner including following the one-way system. - Be polite and helpful to all occupants and visitors to the academy. - Respect the rights of others to use all areas of the academy. - Be positive role models for others: - Place in litter in designated bins. - Not use mobile phones and electrical devices (including head/earphones) during the school day.
-Students may use mobile phones as soon as they - Eat or drink in the designated areas at both break and lunchtimes.
+- Move around the Academy in a sensible, calm, courteous and appropriate manner - Adhere to the 'Safe Hands' policy - Be polite and helpful to all occupants and visitors to the academy. - Respect the rights of others to use all areas of the academy. - Be positive role models for others: - Place litter in designated bins. - Not use mobile phones and electrical devices (including head/earphones) during the school day.
+Students may use mobile phones as soon as the school day finishes. - Eat or drink in the designated areas at both break and lunchtimes.
 Students can drink water in lessons unless they are in a room where there is a risk of contamination such as a science classroom. - Stay on the school site once they arrive in the morning until they leave at the end of the day unless they have an appointment which their parents have made the Academy aware of.
-Students or visitors who need to arrive or leave the school during lesson times must check in and/or out at the main reception. - Arrive no later than 8.30 am ready to learn. - Always wear the school uniform correctly.
-Coats and hoodies should be kept in lockers or carried in bags. - Never bring in or use cigarettes, vapes, alcohol, and illegal substances or items.
+Students or visitors who need to arrive or leave the school during lesson times must check in and/or out at the main reception. - Arrive no later than 8.40 am ready to learn. - Always wear the school uniform correctly.
+Coats and hoodies should be carried when in the building or placed.
+Lockers are available to store items and padlocks can be purchased on Parent Pay. - Never bring in or use cigarettes, vapes, alcohol, and illegal substances or items.
 This is strictly forbidden.
 Dangerous items such as matches, lighters and knives must not be brought onto the school site under any circumstances. - Never bring in items which are prohibited under current school rules (for example energy drinks)